openmrs/openmrs-module-fhir2/README.md

 should only be used inside DAO objects.
 1. Favour JSR-330 style `@Inject` over `@Autowired` whenever possible.
 This will allow us to de-couple from Spring if necessary.
+1. Avoid using `Context` except as a last resort